Elder Mary E. Williams

 Elder Mary Williams

-Elder Mary Elizabeth Williams is the pastor of the Biblical House of God Fellowship Church in the city of Cayce, South Carolina.
+Elder Mary Elizabeth Williams was the pastor of the Biblical House of God Fellowship Church in the city of Cayce, South Carolina.
 She was born and raised in Columbia, South Carolina, where she graduated from C.A.
 Johnson High School in 1963.
-She has been the beautiful wife of Deacon Adam Williams, Jr. for the past forty-seven (47) years.
+She was the beautiful wife of Deacon Adam Williams, Jr. for fifty-three (53) years.
 This union has been blessed with five (5) anointed children (Tonja, Etholya, Adam III, Raquel and Jairus) and ten (10) anointed grandchildren.

 Elder Mary Williams started her ministry in the body of Christ at a young age as a member of the Progressive Church of Our Lord Jesus Christ, where she served in the Music Ministry and Missionary Department.
 Elder Williams faithfully served in the Missionary Department and as a teacher in the Youth Department at Rehoboth United Apostolic Church under the leadership of Bishop C.L.
 Lorick.
 Her love of music and service continued as she moved to House of God, Keith Dominion in Cayce and, eventually, Biblical House of God.
 During this time, Elder Williams also worked as a Mental Health Specialist for many years at The Midlands Center.